 Use of Drones

-As part of its alliance with Devon and Cornwall Police, Dorset Police began to trial the use of drones in policing back in November 2015.
+As part of its alliance with Devon and Cornwall Police, Dorset Police began to trial the use of drones in policing back in November 2015 with a dedicated 'drone team'.

 The six month trial demonstrated their use can be effective in capturing still or video images on difficult terrain and hard to reach areas such as cliffs, woodland or moors to find a missing person, combat wildlife crime or even during a firearm incident.
 This allows officers to gain vital information, quickly and safely and to respond effectively at the scene.